Long Term Disability Law

 Long Term Disability insurance is a type of insurance purchased either individually or offered by your employer and is meant to provide you with income replacement in the event that you cannot work due to a disability.

-It is important to note that there are typically two types of Long Term Disability insurance coverage.
+It is important to note that there are typically two types of LTD insurance coverage.
 For the first two years, you may be covered by ‘own occupation’ coverage which means that you are entitled to benefits if you cannot perform the primary functions of your job.
-Then, after two years, people are commonly covered under “any occupation” coverage which means that you will only be entitled to Long Term Disability benefits if it is shown that you cannot work in any occupation.
+Then, after two years, people are commonly covered under “any occupation” coverage which means that you will only be entitled to LTD benefits if it is shown that you cannot work in any occupation.

 Before you are entitled to Long Term Disability benefits, the waiting period, elimination period, or qualifying period must have passed.
 If you do not have Short Term Disability coverage, an employee will typically qualify for Employment Insurance (EI) sickness benefits with the Government of Canada or the equivalent in Quebec, which will provide an employee with financial assistance during the waiting period before obtaining LTD benefits.

-The definition of a disability to access Long Term Disability benefits can vary between insurance companies and even between different plans from the same company.
+The definition of a disability to access benefits can vary between insurance companies and even between different plans from the same company.
 Some conditions that may qualify as a disability for the purposes of Long Term Disability benefits include chronic illnesses, chronic pain, neurological impairments, and psychiatric illnesses.
-In order to qualify for Long Term Disability benefits, some policies may require the applicant to be ‘totally disabled.’
-It is important to consult your policy to determine whether or not your disability, limitations and restrictions will qualify you for Long Term Disability benefits.
+In order to qualify for benefits, some policies may require the applicant to be ‘totally disabled.’
+It is important to consult your policy to determine whether or not your disability, limitations and restrictions will qualify you for benefits.

 While the definition of total disability can vary, typically an employee is considered “totally disabled” if they are unable to perform their “own occupation” for the first two years of disability.
 After two years, the definition of total disability changes; the employee must demonstrate that they are unable to do “any occupation.”
 In other words, the employee must be unable to work because of illness or injury in any job suitable for them based on education, experience, and qualifications.

-In order to apply for Long Term Disability benefits, you should obtain a copy of the LTD benefits application form from your HR department or directly from the insurance company.
+You should obtain a copy of the LTD benefits application form from your HR department or directly from the insurance company.
 Carefully read over your benefits policy to determine what responsibilities you may have under the policy and whether there are any elimination, qualifying, or waiting periods.
-An elimination period refers to the amount of time that you must be disabled prior to applying for disability benefits.
-During this time, gather as much supporting documentation as possible regarding your disability so that you will be prepared to file a complete long term disability claim.
+An elimination period refers to the amount of time that you must be disabled prior to applying for benefits.
+During this time, gather as much supporting documentation as possible regarding your disability so that you will be prepared to file a complete disability claim.

 The purpose of the employer’s statement is to provide documentation regarding your duties and roles within their organization and to state whether they could alter your role to accommodate your disability.